danielle-khost/intro_to_longread_seq/long_read_how-to.md

 Despite improvements, error rates of ONT and PacBio sequencing remain too high to assemble the reads straight away, necessitating an error-correction of the reads and/or assembly.
 One important consideration when designing a long-read sequencing experiment is whether you will be using only long reads for your de novo assembly (self-correction) or whether supplementary Illumina reads will be used as well (hybrid assembly).
 -	If using self-correction (long reads only):
 -	PacBio: to obtain accuracies close to Illumina, need very high coverage (>90X)
--	Nanopore: ~30X coverage is sufficient for self-correction.
+-	Nanopore: ~30X coverage is the rule of thumb for long read-only assemblies.
 However, still has accuracy issues and biases in homopolymer regions (see below)
 -	If doing hybrid assembly:
 -	Even low coverage long reads (5-10X) can greatly improve the contiguity of short read assemblies
--	For correcting assemblies using Pilon
+-	For correcting assemblies using Pilon, at least ~60X Illumina coverage is a good rule of thumb

 ## What assemblers can I use?
+There are many to choose from, which can be overwhelming!
+- *wtdbg2*: A *de novo* assembler useable for noisy ONT or PacBio reads.
+It uses a "fuzzy Brujin graph" approach where the genome is broken up into segments and similar segments are merged and connected, while still allowing mismatches and gaps.
+It does not perform initial error correction of reads, but claims to achieve "comparable" base accuracy to other assembler while being an order of magnitude faster.
+It is also possible to perform error correction using other tools (e.g. Canu), then pass corrected sequences to wtdbg2.
 - *Minimap/miniasm*: Read mapper and assembler, respectively.
 Specialized for fast assembly of noisy ONT reads, especially in larger genomes.
 Note: does not attempt to assemble repetitive regions!
-Also does not perform an initial error correction of reads like other long read assemblers, resulting in lower per-base accuracy.
+Also, similar to wtdbg2, miniasm does not perform an initial error correction of reads like, resulting in lower per-base accuracy.
+Can also take error corrected reads similar to wtdbg2.
 - *SMARTdenovo*: Another rapid assembler usable for ONT and PacBio.
 Like miniasm, it does not perform error-correction, instead doing an all-by-all alignment of raw reads.
 Consensus polishing tools (e.g. Quiver for PacBio or Nanopolish for ONT) are required for accurate assembly.
-Can also perform error correction using other assemblers (e.g. Canu), then pass corrected sequences to SMARTdenovo.
 - *Canu*: Assembler specialized for noisy long-read sequences, useable for PacBio or ONT.
 First finds overlaps between reads using a hashing algorithm (MHAP) for faster alignment, then generates a corrected consensus based on overlaps and performs an assembly using the corrected sequences.
-Due to the correction step, it is more computationally intensive that miniasm but is still fairly fast.
+Due to the correction step, it is more computationally intensive than assemblers without a read correction step (e.g. wtdbg2 or miniasm), and can be about an order of magnitude slower.
+However, it does produce higher base accuracy assemblies compare to wtdbg2, miniasm, etc.
 - *Falcon*: PacBio only.
 Diploid-aware, allowing phasing of genotypes with sufficient coverage.
 Specialized for larger genomes.
 Similar to Canu, performs an error correction step where smaller reads are aligned against largest subset of reads to generate corrected consensus reads that are used for assembly.
 In addition to primary contigs, also produces “haplotigs” in regions of divergent haplotypes.
 - *Shasta*: ONT only, recently developed in response to heavy computational requirements for human ONT assembly.
 Developed to be fast (human assembly < 1 day) and more resilient to errors in homopolymer regions that ONT has trouble with.
 Loads every single base into memory all at once, which for large genomes can require a HUGE amount of processing power, e.g. 128 CPUs and ~1950 GB of RAM for a human genome at 60X coverage!!
 - *MaSuRCa*: Useable for PacBio, ONT and Illumina data.
 Allows hybrid assembly of long reads: combines short Illumina reads together to form super-reads, which are then approximately aligned using k-mers (similar to MHAP algorithm) with long reads to produce long, accurate “mega-reads”.
 These reads are then used for assembly using a modified Celera assembler (CABOG).
 MaSuRCa has been used on difficult, repeat-dense genomes such as *A. tauschii*, a plant related to wheat.